marcotsui2003/marcotsui2003.github.io/_posts/2016-2-20-My-First-Ruby-CLI-Data-Gem.md

 ├── README.md
 └── test.txt

 {% endhighlight%}
 First I tried to use Nokogiri to scrap the webite but failed to get any search results.
 It turns out this is a Javascript-rendered website so I used a headless driver poltegeist/phantomjs with capybara.
-To do this you need to install {% ihighlight html %}  phantomjs version  {% endihighlight %} and install the gem {% ihighlight html %}  capybara {% endihighlight %} and gem {% ihighlight html %}  poltergeist {% endihighlight %}.
+To do this you need to install phantomjs.

 To use Cabypara add this line to the Scraper class:
 {% highlight ruby %}
 class LocateUrgentCare::Scraper
   extend Capybara::DSL
 ....
 {% endhighlight%}

 and these to the config/environment.rb:
 {% highlight ruby %}